Charles-75/APP-MVC/README.md

 APP MCV
 =======

-Framework MVC PHP pour notre APP informatique à l'ISEP année 2017-2018

-Développement
+Handmade PHP MVC Framework for our ISEP web development course (2017).

+Development
 -------------

-Pour commencer à développer avec ce framework, servez le dossier `app` avec un serveur web, ou utilisez Docker
+To start developing with this framework, serve the `app` folder with a web server, or simply use Docker.

-### Développer avec Docker
+### Development with Docker

-Pour développer avec Docker, vous devez installer Docker et Docker-Compose Ensuite, utiliser `docker-compose up`.
+To develop with Docker, you need to install Docker and Docker-Compose.
+Then use `docker-compose up` to run docker containers all together.

-Le site sera servi sur le port 8080.
+The site will be served on port 8080.

-### Développer avec Wamp
+### Development with Wamp

-Aller dans le system tray, et naviguez dans le menu Wamp -> Apache -> httpd-vhosts.conf Remplacer en lignes 6 et 7 `/www` par `/www/APPMVC/app/www` Enregistrer, redémarrer le service Apache et se rendre à l'adresse `http://localhost:8080`
+Go to the system tray, and navigate in the Wamp menu -> Apache -> httpd-vhosts.conf Replace lines 6 and 7 `/ www` by` / www / APPMVC / app / www`
+Save, restart Apache service and go to the address `http: // localhost: 8080`